How to Clean Dirty Retainers

 How to clean retainers with vinegar?
 If you have very dirty retainers or aligners that call for so extra elbow grease, use vinegar.
 Try not to let anything dirty dry on your retainers.
 But if this happens use this method of cleaning your clear aligners at home.

 Soak them in a solution of 1:1 vinegar and lukewarm water.
 Be sure that the water is only lukewarm and not too hot as to cause warping.
 Let this sit while you shower for about 30 minutes or so and when you get out gently scrub with a soft toothbrush and rinse them out before putting them back in.
-You can then also scrub them gently with baking soda and a soft bristled toothbrush.
+This method works well if you also add baking soda.
+Clean your retainers with baking soda after you use vinegar.
+You can scrub them gently with baking soda and a soft bristled toothbrush.

 Use a designated toothbrush